-Despite what you may have heard, Suboxone addiction is a real issue that thousands of people.
-Replacing an opiate with another opioid drug might make sense to some in the substance abuse field, but for many, it makes no sense.
+Despite what you may have heard, Suboxone addiction is a real fact that hundreds of thousands of people are suffering from.
+Replacing an opiate with another opioid drug might make sense to some in the substance abuse field, but for many, it’s just another hand-cuff.
+People often seek MAT drugs, due to the inability to overcome an opioid withdrawal.
+Medicine has come a long way, where we can effectively detox patients in a hospital successfully without unnecessary suffering.

 Suboxone use can also result in dependency and addiction.
 People who suffer from opiate addiction need – and deserve – to be free of opiates once and for all.
 Some essential facts about Suboxone that can help you understand how it works: